Pietro Pastore

 Pietro Mario Pastore, also known as Piero Pastore (3 April 1903 – 8 January 1968) was an Italian professional footballer who played as a striker; he later became an actor.

 Football career

 Pastore was the youngest ever player to play for Juventus FC at the age of 15 years, 222 days.
 He played for 6 seasons (108 games, 46 goals) in the Serie A for SS Lazio, AC Milan and AS Roma.
-Pastore represented Italy at the 1928 Summer Olympics and won bronze medal, but he did not play in any games.
+Pastore represented Italy at the 1928 Summer Olympics and won a bronze medal, but he did not play in any games.

 Acting career

-After retirement, he became an actor, among other roles, he played small parts in Roman Holiday, Barabbas and War and Peace.
+After retirement, he became an actor; among other roles, he played small parts in Roman Holiday, Barabbas and War and Peace.